klenin/Yuzu/Yuzu/docs/reference.md

 Immediately before serialization of each collection item, this function is called.
 If the function returns `true`, the item is serialized, otherwise the item is omitted.

-Can be substituted by changing `MetaOptions.SerializeItemIfAttribute`.
+Can be substituted by changing `MetaOptions.SerializeItemIfAttribute` and/or `MetaOptions.GetSerializeItemCondition`.

 #### `[YuzuFactory]`
 Denotes a static method without arguments, which will be called to create an instance of this class during deserialization.